 If you want to know how to make money on Upwork, you came to the right place!
-I’m not selling any courses or asking for your email address so I can spam you.
-The below is just free info that I want to share with my fellow freelancers, so you can see how I made over $134,000 freelance writing on Upwork (so far)!
+The below is just free info that I want to share with my fellow freelancers, so you can see how I made over $140,000 freelance writing on Upwork (so far)!

 The advent of the Internet changed the way people work, but many of us never realized just how drastic those changes could be.
 The COVID pandemic woke a lot of workers and employees up to the possibilities, and now the “gig economy” is hotter than ever.
 People are increasingly staying home and trying to convert their freelancing side hustles into viable standalone careers.